Avoiding Common Headaches When Buying Appliances

 If you have a problem, you can protest the charge with your credit card issuer.

-Don’t wait until your new appliance arrives to find that it won’t fit through any of your doors, up a stairwell, or in the allotted space.
+Don’t wait until your new appliance arrives to find that it won’t fit through your doors, up a stairwell, into the allotted space, or that you can’t fully open a dishwasher or fridge door without banging into the counter across from it.

 Check right away for visible defects.

-Reject delivery of an appliance that arrives with scratches, dents, and other damage.
-If the problem is limited to cosmetic damage, and you need a working appliance while you await a defect-free replacement, call the store manager and ask if you can keep the damaged unit while you wait.
+Reject delivery of an appliance that arrives scratched, dented, or otherwise damaged.
+If the problem is limited to cosmetic damage, and you need a working appliance while you await a defect-free replacement, call the store manager and ask if you can keep the lemon/ugly duckling while you wait.

 After installation, check that the appliance works.